Mercedes E-Class hybrid boot space & seating

 The Mercedes E-Class hybrid's battery reduces boot space quite considerably, but the E 300 de is at least available as an estate

-The Mercedes E-Class is generally a spacious car, whether in saloon or Estate form.
-Passengers should be comfortable wherever they're sitting, but the hybrid system does take up some of the generous luggage space found in the pure petrol and diesel models.
+The Mercedes E-Class is generally a spacious car, whether in saloon or estate form.
+Passengers should be comfortable wherever they're sitting, but the hybrid system does take up some of the generous luggage space found in the purely petrol and diesel models.

 Mercedes E-Class hybrid interior space, storage & comfort

-Neither the driver nor the passengers are likely to have complaints about comfort in a Mercedes E-Class.
-Both the saloon and Estate can reasonably be described as full five-seaters, although as always the middle rear seat isn't going to be the most comfortable spot for an adult on longer journeys.
+Neither the driver nor their passengers are likely to have complaints about comfort in a Mercedes E-Class.
+Both the saloon and estate can reasonably be described as full five-seaters, although as always the middle rear seat isn't going to be the most comfortable spot for an adult on longer journeys.

 Storage-wise, there's a deep central cubbyhole between the front seats, giving you plenty of room to keep items, while a large trinket tray in front of the multimedia controller is the perfect spot for a smartphone.
 In fact, this is where the wireless charging option is located if specified.
 Good-sized door bins running the full length of the doors and a generous glovebox feature as well.

 This is the one area where you pay a penalty for choosing a plug-in hybrid E-Class over a purely petrol or diesel one.
-The four-door saloon has a luggage capacity of 400 litres, but that's around 100 less than the diesel and petrol cars.
-What's more, that 100-litre loss takes the form of an awkward box-shaped intrusion into the hybrid's boot.
+The four-door saloon has a luggage capacity of 370 litres, but that's 170 litres less than the diesel and petrol cars.
+What's more, that loss takes the form of an awkward box-shaped intrusion into the boot.